firebase/firebase-js-sdk/docs-devsite/remote-config.md

 {% endcomment %}

 # remote-config package
 The Firebase Remote Config Web SDK.
-This SDK currently does not work in Node.js.
+This SDK does not work in Node.js.

 ## Functions